Soap Witch Co-conspirators

 When I began this life, thrown into it without the simple knowledge of how to open a checking account, I had $300 and one change of clothes which was my work uniform.
 More than the lack of material goods and lack of home I did not have an honor code.
 There was no bottom line for me.
 My judgment had not grown.

 I had only known what actions and words would cause violence and or shouting.
+There was a formula for avoiding those outcomes, but it was not sure-fire.

-There is much to consider from then till now, but without writing the book, I will summarize...
+There is much to consider from then till now, but without writing a book, I will summarize...
 I have never allowed myself to be so controlled since.
 I didn't realize this was the under current of my actions and choices until today when I asked, "what controls me?"
 Why didn't the money make me stay?
 Why didn't those words make me choose differently?
 Why didn't that threat make me cower?

 I have tested the waters, learned what my conscious has to say, found my bottom line by testing where I begin and end and come away knowing more about what I am attracted to and what repels me.